In our previous study the descendants, or Children of Abraham refused to accept Jesus as the Messiah, and attempted to stone Him to death.

 "They reviled him", (used abusive language), then admitted they did not know where Jesus came from.

-This may have been a suggestion or idea concerning Jesus heritage that seems to reappear from time to time.
+This may have been an allusion to Jesus' heritage that seems to reappear from time to time.
 The courts would sometimes investigate a person to determine if they were an illegitimate child, which would eliminate any credibility.

 VERSE 30-33: "The man answered, "Why, this is an amazing thing!
 You do not know where he comes from, and yet he opened my eyes.
 31We know that God does not listen to sinners, but if anyone is a worshiper of God and does his will, God listens to him."